tcxxxx/WSI-analysis/README.md

 </div>

 ### Overview <br>
-This repo contains codes for WSI preprocessing.
+This repo contains codes for simple WSI preprocessing.
 (Codes for classification and segmentation will be added when they are ready:) )